Shamrocks Are Everywhere on St. Patrick’s Day. Here’s How the Three-Leaf Clover Became a Symbol of All Things Irish

-St. Patrick’s Day has no shortage of iconography, but for those who celebrate on March 17, one symbol stands above the rest: the shamrock.
+St. Patrick’s Day has no shortage of iconography, but for those who celebrate on March 17 — which falls on a Tuesday in 2020 — one symbol stands above the rest: the shamrock.

 The holiday, which began centuries ago as the feast day of St. Patrick, the patron saint of Ireland, has become a day in which everyone gets to be Irish — in part by piling on the shamrock gear, and maybe even picking up a “Shamrock Shake” at McDonald’s.
+(The treat is currently celebrating its 50th anniversary, a representative for the brand told TIME.)
 The phenomenal global popularity of the festival is largely a result of the United States’ adoption of it.
 “There’s nothing really Irish about it now,” Patrick Griffin, a history professor at Notre Dame told TIME in 2015.
 But while the modern version of the Irish holiday may have strayed from its roots, the shamrock is authentically Irish in nature.

 “It’s a national emblem,” says Mike Cronin, a historian, professor and the academic director of Boston College’s program in Dublin.